Figure Skating History

 Ice skating was started by ancient Scandinavia.
 Archeologists have found animal bones that have been made into skates, and they date back to 3,000 BCE in Finland.

 These ancient vikings would trim horse or cow bones, pierced holes on each end, and inserted leather straps to both ends so they could fit their feet into the straps.
 This was revolutionary at the time because it reduced the amount of energy these people expended while traveling across Finland.
 Scientists say that these skates would have reduced their energy expenditure by 10 percent, and every percent was needed to survive the harsh winters at the time.

-Also, Southern Finland has the highest concentration of lakes in the world, so the skates were put to good use.
+Additionally, Southern Finland has the highest concentration of lakes in the world, so the skates were put to good use.

 Who Invented Figure Skating?

 Modern figure skating was invented by Jackson Haines.
-He was a ballet dancer that was born in New York in 1840.
+He was a ballet dancer who was born in New York in 1840.
 When ice skating in the 1860s, he began to skate to music instead of listening to instructors.
 His new version of ice skating was free flowing, charismatic, and entertaining, but audiences in the United States were not too fond of it.

-He packed up his bags, left his wife and two children, and headed to Europe to look for a more open minded audience.
+He packed up his bags, left his wife and two children, and headed to Europe to look for a more open-minded audience.
 Come to find out, his new style was appreciated in Sweden, Norway, and Russia.

-He was particularly popular in Vienna, Austria, where he performed in front of Franz Joseph I. He displayed his new style of skating and incorporated waltz in his program because it was popular in Vienna at the time. popularity began to grow and Haines took full advantage by opening up a skating school in Vienna, and his style was later known as Viennese.
+He was particularly popular in Vienna, Austria, where he performed in front of Franz Joseph I. He displayed his new style of skating and incorporated waltz in his program because it was popular in Vienna at the time.
+The sport's popularity began to grow and Haines took full advantage by opening up a skating school in Vienna, and his style was later known as Viennese.

-Figure Skating History Key Facts and Timeline
+Figure Skating Key Facts And Timeline